What Is Financial Abuse? Recognizing Signs And Moving On

 Establish peer and social support

 Strong, healthy interpersonal connections are often advantageous for those who have overcome abuse and are associated with better physical health.
-Consider turning to the positive people in your life who make you feel optimistic about who you are.
+Consider turning to the positive people in your life who help you feel optimistic about who you are.

 Try a support group